simplyappdevs/nodejs-prompt-example/cjs/README.md

-# CommonKJS example for @simplyappdevs/nodejs-prompt
+# CommonJS example for @simplyappdevs/nodejs-prompt

 ## How To Build